steinitzu/spoffy/docs/index.rst

    pip install spoffy

-Due the use of typehints and async/await keywords, only python3.6 and up are supported
+Only python3.6 and up are supported

 API Reference